hssm/multi-column-note-editor2/README.md

 [AnkiWeb Link](https://ankiweb.net/shared/info/1876579195)

 Known issues:
-- The tabbing order follows the original field order, not the visual order. `tabindex` does not work.
-Will need to capture the key and do it manually.
-- Editing the note model to change the number or order of fields will scramble the column width settings.
-The add-on can only target field index, so if the index changes, too bad.
+- (wontfix) Modifying the field order in the note model may scramble field settings since we can only target the field index.
+Manually redoing your columns takes 2 seconds, so do that.